mrmrs/colors/README.md

 # COLORS

+# Better colors for the web.

 View the project page at [http://colorio.us](http://colorio.us "Colorios: Better colors for the web")

-A nicer set of color defaults.
-Includes a set of skin classes as well as sass variables.
-Colors are easily configurable and extendable.
+# What is this?

+A simple color palette for the web.
+Out of the box, the 17 color keywords that CSS has long supported, don't make for a great color palette.
+This is a set of sass variables and css classes that should help fix that.

 # Getting started